KamiworksCat/djangotutorial-ubuntu/README.md

 9. get_list_or_404() function use filter() instead of get() but works the same as get_object_or_404(). <br>

 10. The template system uses dot-lookup syntax to access variable attributes. <br>

+11. Adding namespace to root URLconf helps to differentiate one app from other apps that has similar view. <br>